San Antonio Expungement Lawyer

 These waiting periods do not apply if you were acquitted, pardoned, or convicted but found to be factually innocent.
 After the expungement of your criminal history in San Antonio, you are legally allowed to deny that you were arrested for the purposes of employment applications or other contexts in which the question would arise.
 Expungements are powerful and effective ways of giving a person accused of a crime a fresh start.

-The Sealing Of Records And Nondisclosure
+The Sealing Of Records and Nondisclosure

 When you get your record expunged, your criminal records are destroyed.
-This leads to the charges largely becoming untraceable.
-However, when you get an order of nondisclosure, the records still exist, but they will be harder for people to access.
+This leads to the criminal charges largely becoming untraceable.
+However, when you get an order of nondisclosure, the criminal records still exist, but they will be harder for people to access.
 For example, civilian employers are not able to see sealed records.

 Under Texas law, a person can file a nondisclosure petition if they have completed deferred adjudication probation.
 This applies even for most felony cases.
 In this state, deferred adjudication is a type of plea arrangement in which a defendant agrees to probation, and the court dismisses the case if the defendant successfully completes the probation.
 In Texas, some people can even have their criminal records sealed even if they have been convicted of certain offenses.
 For example, first-time DWI offenders can request a nondisclosure of their DWI conviction if they have no other criminal history.